 A professor or fellow student shares a citation with you, or you've read another article that includes a good citation in its bibliography.

-1. Copy and Paste the title into Articles Plus.
+1. Copy and Paste the title into the Library Search.
 Often, the full text is right there.

 2. Copy and Paste the citation into Google Scholar.
-Less often, the article is free on the internet.
+Less often, the article is free on the internet or if you have the LibKey Nomad plugin installed it will route you to where the library has access from the source's page.

 3. Look up the JOURNAL TITLE in ALICE.
 We'll use this article as an example: